Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Live in Germany for a few years**
     You must live in Germany for at least 60 months, but there are exceptions.
 It depends on which [residence permit](/glossary/Aufenthaltstitel) you have:
     - **[[Blue Card]]**
-        You can get permanent residence in 27 months, or 21 months if you speak B1 German.
+        You can get permanent residence in 27 months if you speak A1 German, or 21 months if you speak B1 German.[^10]
-    - **[Work visa](/glossary/Work%20Visa)** - §18a, §18b or §18d
+    - **[Work visa](/glossary/Work%20Visa)** - §18a, §18b, §18d or §18g
         You can get permanent residence after 3 years.
-If you graduated from a German university, you can get it after 2 years.
+If you graduated from a German university, you can get it after 2 years.[^11]
     - **[[Freelance visa]]** - §21 Abs.
 1 or §21 Abs.
 2a
         You can get permanent residence after 3 years.
 If you have a *§21 Abs.
 5* freelance visa, you must wait 5 years.[^6]
     - **Spouse of a German citizen**
-        You can get permanent residence after 3 years together in Germany.
+        You can get permanent residence after living 3 years together in Germany.[^12]
+- [ ] **Speak German**
+    You must speak at least B1 German.
+If you have a Blue Card, you only need A1 German.[^10]
 - [ ] **Support yourself**
-    Your income must cover your cost of living. *[[Bürgergeld]]* does not count as a source of income.[^7] If you are currently unemployed, find a job before you apply for permanent residence.
+    Your income must cover your cost of living.
+If you are currently unemployed, find a job before you apply for permanent residence. *[[Bürgergeld]]* does not count as a source of income.[^7]
 - [ ] **Speak German**
     You must speak B1 German.
 If you have a [[Blue Card]], you can get permanent residence with A1 German after 27 months.
 - [ ] **Have savings for retirement**
     ...

 **You might qualify for German citizenship**, even if you can't get permanent residence.
 Citizenship is better because you get a German passport, you can work in other EU countries, you can vote in elections.
-Citizenship can't be revoked.
+Citizenship can't be revoked, and it doesn't expire if you leave Germany for a long time.

 ## How to apply in Berlin